R26 (New York City Subway car): Rebuilding

-By 1982, all cars in this series had received air conditioning as part of a retrofitting program to replace the cars' original Axiflow ceiling fans.
+By 1982, all cars in this series had received air conditioning as part of a retrofitting program to replace their original Axiflow ceiling fans.

 The R26s were rebuilt by Morrison–Knudsen in Hornell, New York between 1985 and 1987, and were repainted as Redbirds.
 All Westinghouse cars were refitted with GE equipment.

 Before they were rebuilt, the R26 cars were grouped as follows: